preudh/OC_IA_P2_concours_smart_city/README.md

 Project Setup Guide
 Introduction
-To DO ANACONDA OR MINICONDA OR PURE PYTHON with PIP
+To DO ANACONDA OR MINICONDA with yml OR PURE PYTHON with PIP